 \subsection{Main technical challenges}

-There are several technical challenges to tackle the NRM problem with fairness concern and demand learning.
-First, the fairness metrics are all applied to the average resource consumption vector, which is a global objective calculated across all time periods.
+There are several technical challenges to tackle for the NRM problem with resource-consumption balancing and demand learning.
+First, the balancing metrics are all applied to the average resource consumption vector, which is a global objective calculated across all time periods.
 There is also a global unreplenishable inventory constraint for the resources.
-The \emph{global objective and constraint} are usually difficult for sequential decision making problems since the decisions at each time step have to be well coordinated to jointly optimize the fairness metric and satisfy the inventory constraint.
+The \emph{global objective and constraint} are usually difficult for sequential decision making problems since the decisions at each time step have to be well coordinated to jointly optimize the balancing metric and satisfy the inventory constraint.
 Second, the problem becomes even harder when the demand function is unknown to the retailer and the retailer has to balance the \emph{exploration vs.~exploitation} trade-off with only learned information or estimated demand.
-Here, ``exploration'' means that the retailer needs to explore different prices in order to learn the unknown demand function on the run, and ``exploitation'' means that the retailer needs to exploit the near-optimal price to simultaneously gain revenue and achieve the global fairness objective.
-Finally, we aim at designing a \emph{computationally efficient} algorithm (i.e., that runs in polynomial time) to minimize the regret (i.e., the cost of learning and sequential decision making) about the revenue and the fairness metric.
+Here, ``exploration'' means that the retailer needs to explore different prices in order to learn the unknown demand function on the run, and ``exploitation'' means that the retailer needs to exploit the near-optimal price to simultaneously gain revenue and achieve the global balancing objective.
+Finally, we aim at designing a \emph{computationally efficient} algorithm (i.e., that runs in polynomial time) to minimize the regret (i.e., the cost of learning and sequential decision making) about the revenue and the balancing metric.